David Bailey: Early life

 David Royston Bailey was born at Whipps Cross University Hospital, Leytonstone, to Herbert Bailey, a tailor's cutter, and his wife Gladys, a machinist.
 From the age of three he lived in East Ham.

 Bailey developed a love of natural history, and this led him into photography.
 As he had undiagnosed dyslexia, he experienced problems at school.
 He attended a private school, Clark's College in Ilford, where he says they taught him less than the more basic council school.
 As well as dyslexia he also has the motor skill disorder dyspraxia (developmental coordination disorder).

 In one school year, he claims he only attended 33 times.
-He left school on his fifteenth birthday, to become a copy boy at the Fleet Street offices of the Yorkshire Post.
-He raced through a series of dead end jobs, before his call up for national service in 1956, serving with the Royal Air Force in Singapore in 1957.
+He left school on his fifteenth birthday to become a copy boy at the Fleet Street offices of the Yorkshire Post.
+He raced through a series of dead end jobs, before his call-up for national service in 1956, serving with the Royal Air Force in Singapore in 1957.
 The appropriation of his trumpet forced him to consider other creative outlets, and he bought a Rolleiflex camera.

-He was demobbed in August 1958, and determined to pursue a career in photography, he bought a Canon rangefinder camera.
+Bailey was demobolized in August 1958, and, determined to pursue a career in photography, he bought a Canon rangefinder camera.
 Unable to obtain a place at the London College of Printing because of his school record, he became a second assistant to David Ollins, in Charlotte Mews.
 He earned £3 10s (£3.50) a week, and acted as studio dogsbody.
 He was delighted to be called to an interview with photographer John French.